Pedro Coloma, Baron of Bornhem

-Don Pedro Coloma (Nájera, 16 August 1556 - Brussels, 27 December 1622), Baron of Bornhem (currently Bornem) and Lord of Bobadilla, was a Spanish officer in the Army of Flanders who established a noble line in the Habsburg Netherlands, a branch of the famous House of Coloma.
+Don Pedro Coloma (1556–1621), Baron of Bornhem (currently Bornem) and Lord of Bobadilla, was a Spanish nobleman and an officer in the Army of Flanders, who established a branch of the House of Coloma in the Habsburg Netherlands.

 Family

-Coloma was the son of Juan Coloma, a knight in the Order of Santiago, and Doña Maria Fernandez, Lady of Bobadilla.
+Coloma was born in Nájera on 16 August 1556, the son of Juan Coloma, a knight in the Order of Santiago, and Doña Maria Fernandez, Lady of Bobadilla.
 In 1585 he married Jeanne l'Escuyer, Viscountess of Dourlens (currently Doullens), with whom he had three sons: Alexander, a captain of light cavalry, who succeeded him but died childless in 1625; Diego, who served as a gentleman in the household of Philip III of Spain; and Pierre, who continued the line.